-- 1. Open the door and turn the handle 360° counterclockwise.
-Beware not to over tighten the door latch; this will result in premature failure of the door gasket or cause undue stress on the door handle. - 2.
-Verify the seal with the sheet of paper as described above.
+The door latch is progressive, the more your turn the handle the tighter the seal on the right side of the door.
+Beware not to always over tighten the door latch; this will result in premature failure of the door gasket or cause undue stress on the door handle.